chaoss/metrics/activity-metrics/pull-requests-code-reviews-iteration.md

 # Code Review Iteration

 ## 1. Description
-What is the number of iterations that occur before a merge request is accepted or declined?
+The number of iterations that occur before a merge request is accepted or declined

 ## 2. Use Cases